MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/create-olap-cube-mps.md

 7. Notice that the following cube dimensions are created:

     - The outrigger dimensions corresponding to the fact are added as cube dimensions so that you can slice the facts on those dimensions.
 These dimensions include Priority and Status.
-    - DateDim is added to the OLAP cube because it is relevant to any fact.
+    - DateDim is added to the OLAP cube because it's relevant to any fact.
     - EntityStatus and RelationshipStatus cube dimensions are defined for all cubes to indicate whether the entity or relationship is deleted.

 ## Next steps